Kiwi Bottle Drive NZ took a petition to Parliament on the 4th December as part of a nationwide campaign for a Bottle Deposit Scheme.

 What’s that?
 A bottle what???
 Think bottle drives….money for bottles…trash for cash……..yep and they’re also known as container deposit schemes.

-Systems where you can get a cash refunds for beverage containers.
+Systems where you can get cash refunds for beverage containers.
 This was a hit in the 70’s and 80’s and bottle drives were a common form of fundraising.
-They’re doing it now in Australia and most other countries, and if Aotearoa were to bring it back it in what a difference it would make.
+They’re doing it now in Australia and most other countries, and if Aotearoa were to bring it back in, what a difference it would make.
 People could raise funds; Recycling would be hugely boosted and there’d be massive reductions in waste getting buried or ending up in our oceans!

 We offer a hearty Thank You to everyone who supported this initiative!

 Want to learn more??
 There’s some cool videos you can watch.
 Visit the Kiwi Bottle Drive website.

 The Te Manu Atatū – Whanganui Māori Business Network Awards were held mid 2017.
 There were some fabulous Award categories and many local businesses took part in the event.
 Some have been around for a while and others are just emerging on to the scene.
 Our Resource Recovery Centre entered the Mauri Awa Environmental Excellence category and took out First place.
 How awesome is that for a new venture!!

 We are all so proud of our collective achievements.
 The Mauri Award award is the third acknowledgement the WRRC has received since start up in 2013.
 In 2014 we were placed as a finalist in the Minimising our Waste category at the national Green Ribbon Awards in Wellington then later that year we won the Community Innovation category at the NZ Sustainable Business Network Awards held in Auckland.

 Pictured at the Te Manu Atatu Awards evening are Ken Mair (Chair of the WRRC Trust), Ramari (Beverley) Te Uamairangi (WRRC Manager) and Kahukura Waiariki (Staff Representative).